Flexible partial old-age pension

 Your accrued pension, from your pension record

-Check your pension record (www.tyoelake.fi/en/pension-record/) and enter here the total amount (in full euros, for example 800) of the pension you have earned by the end of 2022 (excluding any increment for late retirement).
-The amount has been adjusted with the life expectancy coefficient.
+Check your pension record (www.tyoelake.fi/en/pension-record/) and enter here your total pension amount (in full euros, for example 800).
+The amount is the amount you estimated to have accrued by the end of the previous month, adjusted with the life expectancy coefficient.
+Enter the accrued pension amount excluding a possible increment for late retirement.

 Enter the accrued pension amount as a whole number, for example, 2500